 Plus500 only offer their custom platform.
 They do not offer platforms like MetaTrader or cTrader that many brokers offer.
 The Plus500 platform does have one unique feature, in addition to being able to use the platform via web-browsers. mobiles and tablets users can also access their platform via their apple watch.
 The platform is specifically designed to operate seamlessly across different operating systems and interfaces (i.e. mobiles, tablets) which will appeal to you if you wish to be mobile.

-If you like to test your trading strategies before putting them to practice, plus500 platform has a great feature allows for an easy switch between live and demo accounts.
+If you like to test your trading strategies before putting them to practice, plus500 platform has a great feature that allows for an easy switch between live and demo accounts.

 Both easyMarkets trading platforms and the Plus500 platform offer several benefits, the other platforms do not offer.
 It is best to consider your trading needs when choosing a platform.
 For example, if you need risk management features, then easyMarkets proprietary platform might be ideal.
 If you desire integration between different platform interfaces and operating systems, then Plus500 might be best.
 MetaTrader 4 has the advantage of being widely available, which means you can change brokers in future but continue to use the same platform.